peterruler/cats-dogs-server/README.md

 # Cats and Dogs classification with image upload

 - Frontend is static compiled ReactJS see `./frontend/src/App.js`
-- Backend is using Nodejs Express server that calls Python Script in a miniconda environment (no Python Django for now, because I prefer nodejs)
+- Backend is using Nodejs Express server that calls Python Script in a miniconda environment Backend is in `./app.js` and 'ai' file is located in `./catsanddogs.py` (no Python Django for now, because I prefer nodejs)

-- on M1 Macos run with `conda activate tensorflow` have miniconda installed first (check jeff heaton clip on my installation) with env tensorflow, then do a `node app.js` to run the application locally on mac e.g.
+- on M1 Macos run with `conda activate tensorflow` have miniconda installed first (check jeff heaton clip on my installation) with env tensorflow, then do a `node app.js` to run the application locally on mac e.g. first change URI path in `./frontend/src/App.js` to get it running locally

 # prerequisites

-- Have nodejs & python with miniconda & tensorflow  & keras installed
+- Have nodejs & python with miniconda & tensorflow including keras installed
 - Miniconda installation on Mac M1: https://www.youtube.com/watch?v=o4-bI_iZKPA
 - Miniconda installation Ubuntu: https://www.youtube.com/watch?v=dj-Jntz-74g&t=339s
 - Jupyter isnt needed on server, you can skip this commands